Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Data Representation and Schema

 \subsection{Data Ingestion Pipeline}

-\ \paragraph{Data Sources} The platform was initially seeded with a curated dataset inherited from Cogni-e-SpinDB 1.0 \cite{Mahdian2026CogniESpinDBArticle, Mahdian2025CogniESpinDB}, which provides the foundational collection of structured electrospinning experimental records.
+\ \paragraph{Data Sources} The platform was initially seeded with a curated dataset inherited from Cogni-e-SpinDB 1.0 \cite{Mahdian2025CogniESpinDB, Mahdian2026CogniESpinDBArticle}, which provides the foundational collection of structured electrospinning experimental records.
 Following this initial seeding, data ingestion is sustained through two complementary channels.
 The first is retrospective extraction from peer-reviewed electrospinning literature, whereby experimental records are systematically curated and structured from published studies.
 The second is direct community contribution, through which researchers submit experimental records from their own work via the platform’s web interface.
-Together, these ingestion pathways support both the continued expansion of historical knowledge and the prospective growth of the dataset through community participation, allowing the platform to function as an evolving knowledge base.
+Together, these ingestion pathways enable both the continuous expansion of historical knowledge and the prospective growth of the dataset through community participation, establishing the platform as a living and evolving knowledge base.

 \paragraph{Submission} Structured records are submitted through the platform's web interface, which provides guided entry forms aligned with the data schema.
 The interface enforces mandatory field requirements and canonical unit constraints during data entry, preventing structurally incomplete records from entering the validation pipeline.
-Contributors are required to provide basic attribution information, specifically at the point of submission, ensuring that each record carries a traceable origin.
+Contributors are required to provide basic attribution information—specifically at the point of submission, ensuring that each record carries a traceable origin.
+Additional provenance metadata, such as DOI and publication title, are optional at submission time and may be completed or refined during subsequent moderation and curation stages.

 \paragraph{Validation}

 The submitted records pass through the two-stage validation and moderation workflow described in Section \ref{sec:workflow}.
 Automated checks verify schema compliance, physical plausibility, and unit consistency, while expert review assesses parameter coherence and scientific interpretability.
 Records satisfying both stages are accepted into the curated dataset and become available in the next versioned release.
 Records that do not meet these criteria are flagged or rejected with explicit reasoning and may be revised and resubmitted by the contributor.